Alice Macdonald: Appointments

 Macdonald was a Director of the Potter Fields Park Management Trust, a not-for-profit organisation that manages events and maintenance for a park and a churchyard in Southwark.
 The appointment lasted from 21 July 2021 until 28 November 2022, when she resigned from her position.

 Parliamentary career

 In 2022, Macdonald announced she would be standing for the Labour parliamentary candidacy against Karen Davis, who stood in the 2019 general election against Conservative incumbent Chloe Smith.
 In response to a video by Macdonald supporting her own candidacy, Emma Corlett, the deputy leader of Norfolk County Council, remarked: "This video literally uses photos from Karen Davis' campaign on holiday hunger and has you walking past the Vote Labour boards she and I put up with our bare (splintered) hands."

 Macdonald was elected to represent Norwich North at the 2024 general election.
 She received 20,794 votes, a 45.4% share of the vote and a majority of 10,850.
 There were six candidates and a turnout of 62%.

-The result was a 18.2% swing to Labour from 2019.
-The unpopularity of the Conservatives in her area was the deciding factor in a result that also saw significant vote share increase for Reform and The Green Party.

-Shortly after being elected, MacDonald stood to be the Chair of International Development Committee, but lost to Sarah Champion, who have served in that position since January 2020.
+Shortly after being elected, MacDonald stood to be the Chair of International Development Committee, but lost to Sarah Champion, who has served in that position since January 2020.